 In addition, Exxon is spending another $17,000m over 2019/2020 on investments in its Downstream and Chemicals units.
 Total CapEx spend over the two-year 2019/2020 period is expected to total around $65,000m – way higher than the current rate of depreciation.
 In other words, the underlying cash generating ability of the company is not currently reflected in the cash flow numbers.
 A “steady-state” Exxon, spending enough to keep operations ticking over, would throw off more than enough cash to cover its dividend.

 Long-term followers of Exxon will probably be aware that the current 5% dividend yield is historically interesting.
 In fact as far as I can see it represents a near twenty-year high.
 Granted, stock buybacks don’t form part of the shareholder returns equation as they used to, but when Exxon offers up 5% of your investment in hard cash in the first year you tend to sit up and take notice.

 Given how much profit the company thinks it can throw off at $60/bbl oil I’d say that makes for an interesting value proposition.
-According to its projections, Exxon will generate over $30,000m worth of net profit out to 2025 as a result of the investments it is making now.
+According to its projections, Exxon will generate over $30,000m worth of annual net profit by 2025 as a result of the investments it is making now.
 Based on the current share count that would put earnings per share at around the $7.15 mark by the middle of next decade.
 Slap a 15x multiple on that and you end up with a share price north of $105.
 I’d expect Exxon to pay out a further $25 per share in dividends through 2025 on top.
-For a stock currently trading below $70 a share that strikes me as a decent deal.
+That strikes me as a decent deal for a stock currently trading below $70 a share.

 If you enjoyed this article please hit the “heart” button below.
 This gives me a rough indication as to what kind of content is popular.
 If you would like to get new posts directly to your inbox, feel free to enter your email address in the sidebar and hit the “subscribe” button.
 Thank you for reading!